Working with the AI Consultant

 Don't Ignore the Methodology Discussion

-When the Consultant suggests a methodology — Mom Test, Jobs to Be Done, Customer Discovery, or another approach — take a moment to understand why.
+When the Consultant suggests a methodology — Mom Test, Jobs to Be Done, Customer Discovery, Exploratory, Lead Magnet, or another approach — take a moment to understand why.
+Each methodology shapes the questioning style, follow-up strategy, and analysis approach differently.
 If you're not sure which methodology is right, ask for an explanation or read our methodology guide.
-The methodology shapes everything from question style to analysis approach.

 Don't Skip the Review